Well shit a brick!

 But I decided to go reed-less anyway!

-And here's what I c
+And here's what I came up with;

 Looks pretty spiffy doesn't it!